Are Union Dues Check-Offs Tax Deductible?

-With a few significant exceptions, any costs incurred in the process of earning money -- such as the cost of taking a client to lunch, the cost of using your personal vehicle for company work, using your personal tools on the job, or dues and certain other payments to unions or other professional organizations -- can be deducted from your income for tax purposes.
-Not all payments to the union are deductible, though, and the U.S. tax code imposes some restrictions.
+With a few significant exceptions, any costs incurred in the process of earning money such as the cost of taking a client to lunch, the cost of using your personal vehicle for company work, using your personal tools on the job as well as dues and certain payments to unions or other professional organizations, can be deducted from your income for tax purposes.
+Not all payments to the union are deductible, though, and recent tax reforms have further complicated matters.

 Union Dues Check-Off

-Most union members pay their dues through a system traditionally called check-off, in which the employer deducts the dues from members’ wages and gives them to the union.
+Union dues payable is a liability account credited with the deductions made from a union members' wage through a system traditionally called check-off.
 When dues check-off is not a provision of the union contract, members pay their dues and other fees directly to the union.
-Regardless of how union dues are paid, and regardless of whether the work site is in a right-to-work state or not, the dues, as well as initiation fees, are deductible from the union member’s annual income taxes.
+Regardless of how union dues are paid, and regardless of whether the work site is in a right-to-work state or not, the dues, as well as initiation fees, are deductible from the union member’s annual income taxes for tax years up to, and including 2017.
+However, taxpayers will find themselves unable to write off union dues check-off for tax years 2018 through 2025 as a result of recent tax reforms.

 Amounts paid to the union for any form of insurance or pension, even if mandatory, are not deductible.
 Likewise, amounts paid to the union to support political activities, such as lobbying or political campaigning, are not deductible.
 These amounts are usually clearly differentiated on receipts and statements.